 How is ERP different from traditional talk therapy (psychotherapy)?

-While talk therapy may be of benefit at some point in a OCD patient’s recovery, it is important to try ERP or medication first, as these are the types of treatment that have been shown through extensive research to be the most effective for treating OCD.
-Read more about medication for OCD here.
+Traditional talk therapy (or psychotherapy) tries to improve a psychological condition by helping you gain “insight” into your problems.
+Talk therapy can be a very valuable treatment for some disorders, but there is no research evidence that it is effective in treating OCD .
+While talk therapy may be of benefit at some point in your recovery, it is important to try ERP or medication first, as these are the types of treatment that have been shown through extensive research to be the most effective for treating OCD .